Logo

 Two people sitting on ground next to ladder and paint buckets

-A quick loan is a loan that offers approval and funding within a few days of application, sometimes as fast as the same day.
+A quick loan is a loan that offers approval and funding within minutes to hours of application, sometimes as fast as the same day.
 Though they can come in all types of loans—like personal, auto, secured, and unsecured, to name a few—when you search for quick loans online, the results may make you think that it’s a specific type, when in reality the term “quick” is simply describing how fast the loan can get approved and deposited into your account.

-Because of this, it’s important to be wary, as lenders advertising quick loans, fast loans, or fast cash are often offering loans with high interest rates, no credit checks, or intentionally easy eligibility requirements.
-In other words, quick loans offer immediate gratification, but can be detrimental to your financial situation down the line.
+Because of this, it’s important to be wary, as lenders advertising quick loans, fast loans, or fast cash often offer loans with high interest rates, no credit checks, or intentionally easy eligibility requirements.
+In other words, quick loans can provide immediate gratification but can harm your financial situation.
 That’s not to say getting a loan quickly isn’t possible.
-With a little research, you can weed out any advanced fee loan scams from the legitimate lenders and find a loan that suits your financial needs.
+With a bit of research, you can weed out any advanced fee loan scams from legitimate lenders and find a loan that suits your financial needs.

 • Emergency medical expenses.
 Accidents happen without warning, and you may need money to pay for medical bills for yourself or a loved one.
 (Note: they may not advertise it and might send you a bill, but nonprofit healthcare providers, including hospitals and clinics, may offer free or discounted services to low-income patients).